OCHA-DAP/ocha-lens/docs/datasets/ibtracs.md

 ### Incorporating additional variables from IBTrACS

 The raw IBTrACS data has many many more fields than are output from this API.
 The majority of these fields cover the same variables, but repeated across various agencies (eg. `usa_wind`, `tokyo_wind`, `bom_wind`, etc).
-IBTrACS outputs a sparse data structure and so the most fields are not applicable for a given storm (ie. RSCM Tokyo only reports on cyclones in the West Pacific).
+IBTrACS outputs a sparse data structure and so the most fields are not applicable for a given storm (ie. RSMC Tokyo only reports on cyclones in the West Pacific).

 To keep analysis simple and interoperable with other cyclone track data sources, this API is relatively opinionated in which fields it preserves.
 While not yet directly supported, it should be relatively straightforward to merge in additional variables should your analysis require.
 See [this notebook](https://github.com/OCHA-DAP/ocha-lens/blob/main/examples/ibtracs.ipynb) for an example.